-Role of the College Faculty

-- The faculty member's intention is to support the development of the candidate's knowledge and skills in collaboration with the mentor. - Faculty will visit the site 6 or 7 times during the quarter which will include: orientation, at least 4 observations, a mid-quarter and final three-way evaluation meeting. - Arrange for time to conference with the candidate after the observations - At some point during week 4 6, we will meet for a three-way mid-term conference to discuss strengths and things to work on during the last half of the quarter.
+Role of the College Faculty .
+Faculty will visit the site 6 or 7 times during the quarter which will include: orientation, at least 4 observations, a mid-quarter and final three-way evaluation meeting.
+At some point during week 4 - 6, we will meet for a three-way midterm conference to discuss strengths and things to work on during the last half of the quarter.
 Use the Rubric as the framework.